SharePoint/sp-dev-docs/docs/general-development/customizing-search-results-in-sharepoint.md

 ---
 title: Customizing search results in SharePoint
-description: Describes group similar items or remove duplicate items in a search result set in SharePoint to display these results in a concise, readable way. ms.date: 06/09/2022 ms.prod: sharepoint ms.assetid: 1b30f6df-643a-4570-ae5c-d3d8df5609b8
+description: Learn how to group similar items or remove duplicate items in a search result set in SharePoint so you can display these results in a concise, readable way. ms.date: 06/09/2022 ms.prod: sharepoint ms.assetid: 1b30f6df-643a-4570-ae5c-d3d8df5609b8